ilectra/durham/docs/hpcdays/index.md

 ![HPCDays](../images/HPC-days-pic.png)

 ## Registration
 Please register to join us at the Durham HPC Days 2025 [here](https://pay.durham.ac.uk/event-durham/durham-hpc-days-2025).
 We hope to see you there!

+Please make sure you [book somewhere to stay](hotels.md)

 ## Programme